A Comprehensive Guide to Fair Use Images

 Fair use images are pictures that are open for users to adopt and publish.
 A digital image falls under fair use so long as particular guidelines are followed.
 These guideline categories typically include educational, research, and personal use with some stipulations.

 Think of a fair use image like a picture off a public domain or a stock photo site.
-Confidently use these files to your liking so long as you respect the wishes of the creators.
+You’re able to use these files to your liking so long as you respect the wishes of the creators.
 Also, it’s important to note that fair use evolved fairly recently due to the changes in the way we take and store photographs.
 Because a lot of images are digital, we have different rules in place.
+Let’s make sure you understand the way fair use is applied in today’s digital climate.

 The Digital Adaptation of Fair Use

-Fair use for online/digital images became defined as every picture available if the users followed a group of general guidelines concerning the image.
+Fair use for online/digital images became defined as every picture available so long as users followed general image guidelines.
 Fair use was enacted on digital images if the downloader or copier followed any rules or restrictions attached to the file.
 Lastly, a big part of the digital boom included social media, where images are shared and posted frequently.
+This brought up new regulations immediately.

 Fair Use in the Social Media Age

 The popularization of social media changed the way many of us share images.
-Because of this, users need a basic understanding of fair use to be within legal rights.
+Because of this, users needed a basic understanding of fair use to be within legal rights.
 This is important now more than ever because of apps and social media sites aimed exclusively toward images (Facebook, Instagram, Twitter, Snapchat, etc.).
+Note that these popular sites change and evolve drastically, so fair use will evolve alongside these changes.

 Here’s how to identify what’s fair use or not on social media.
 It boils down to the original uploader’s photo.
 If the picture’s uploaded to the social media site for the public to see, it is fair use to reuse the image.
 However, if the owner stored it privately and someone obtained it unfairly, it’s not fair use.
-Ensure the intentions of the original uploader are clearly understood to cover your bases.
+Understand the original uploader’s intentions to cover your bases.

 How to Further Protect Your Image Rights

-Companies looking to clarify their image fair use need tools such as digital rights management to ensure security and simplify license information.
+Companies looking to clarify their image fair use need tools such as digital rights management (DAM) to ensure security and simplify license information.
 With the continuously changing outlook of copyright laws due to digital evolution, a digital rights management system ensures companies stay within copyright usage and protections.
+It does this with unique security features designed to protect owned images.